 Course Length (Weeks) Maximum Time Frame (Weeks)

-Cosmetology
+Cosmetology Cosmetology

-Cosmetology - 5 Day Part Time (27.5) 59 69
+Cosmetology - 5 Day Part Time (27.5) 59 74

 Cosmetology/Makeup

-Cosmetology/Makeup - 5 Day Full Time (37.5) 46 54

-Cosmetology/Makeup - 5 Day Part Time (27.5) 62 73
+Cosmetology/Makeup - 5 Day Part Time (27.5) 62 79

 Barber

-Barber - 5 Day Part Time (27.5) 33 39
+Barber - 5 Day Part Time (27.5) 33 42

+Barber Stylist

+Barber Stylist - 5 Day Part Time (27.5) 55 70

-Course Length (Weeks) Maximum Time Frame (Weeks) Barber Stylist Barber Stylist - 5 Day Full Time (37.5) 40 48 Barber Stylist - 5 Day Part Time (27.5) 55 65 Esthetics Esthetics - 5 Day Full Time (37.5) 16 19 Esthetics - 5 Day Part Time (27.5) 22 26 Nail Technology 600 Hours Nail Technology - 5 Day Full Time (37.5) 16 19 Nail Technology - 5 Day Part Time (27.5) 22 26 Nail Technology 400 Hours Nail Technology - 5 Day Full Time (37.5) 11 14 Nail Technology - 5 Day Part Time (27.5) 15 19 Student Instructor Training 1000 Hours Student Instructor Training - Part Time (11) 91 107 Student Instructor Training - Part Time (20) 50 59 Student Instructor Training - Part Time (27.5) 37 43 Student Instructor Training - Full Time (40) 25 30 Student Instructor Training 500 Hours Student Instructor Training - Part Time (11) 46 54 Student Instructor Training - Part Time (20) 25 30 Student Instructor Training - Part Time (27.5) 19 22 Student Instructor Training - Full Time (40) 13 15
+Course Length (Weeks) Maximum Time Frame (Weeks) Esthetics Esthetics Esthetics - 5 Day Part Time (27.5) 22 28 Nail Technology 600 Hours Nail Technology - 5 Day Part Time (27.5) 22 28 Nail Technology 400 Hours Nail Technology - 5 Day Part Time (27.5) 15 19 Student Instructor Training 1000 Hours Student Instructor Training - Full Time TBD based on schedule TBD based on schedule Student Instructor Training - Part Time TBD based on schedule TBD based on schedule Student Instructor Training 500 Hours Student Instructor Training - Full Time TBD based on schedule TBD based on schedule Student Instructor Training - Part Time TBD based on schedule TBD based on schedule

-The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 118% of the scheduled contracted hours.
-If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
-Students who exceed the maximum time frame may be permitted to re-enroll, and be charged tuition fees accordingly, on a cash- pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 118% of the scheduled contracted hours.
+If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
+Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.

-IN-COMPLETES, WITHDRAWALS, OR REPETITIONS
+IN-COMPLETES.
+WITHDRAWALS.
+OR REPETITIONS